-Teaching Point is a provider of teacher training solutions through a patented program that offers 3 distinct levels of professional development support:
+Teaching Point is a provider of teacher training solutions through a patented and registered program that offers 3 distinct levels of professional development support:

 1) Subject-specific instructional support materials (details posted below)